Beautiful Types of Pink Flowers with Names, Pictures, and Growing Tips

 1. Abelia (Abelia)

 Abelia is a genus of hardy flowering shrub-like plants that belong to the honeysuckle family.
-They’re prized in gardens for their sweet, fragrant scent and attractive clusters of bell-shaped blossoms that range from white to pink in color.
-Abelia shrubs require little care and can grow best in USDA hardiness zones 6 through 9.
-In warmer climates, they are evergreens, but in cooler zones, their leaves will drop and stems will die back during the winter.
+They’re prized in gardens for their sweet, fragrant scent and attractive clusters of bell-shaped blossoms that range from white flowers to pink in color.
+Abelia shrubs such as Abelia Grandiflora and Abelia Kaleidoscope require little care and can grow best in USDA hardiness zones 6 through 9.
+In warmer climates, they are evergreens, but in cooler zones, their leaves will drop, and stems will die back during the winter.